thesovereignrepo/The-Sovereign-Repository/README.md

 - It can be used to create educational material.

+What level guides should I start with?

+- If you are new to these concepts please start with the Beginner level guides.

+- If you are familiar with these concepts then skip to the Advanced level guides.

+- Read through all Resources for additional information and useful links.

 Want to help?

-- See here for a [guide to contribute](https://github.com/thesovereignrepo/The-Sovereign-Repository/blob/master/How-To-Contribute-Pro.md) to this repo.
+- See here for a [guide to contribute](https://github.com/thesovereignrepo/The-Sovereign-Repository/blob/master/How-To-Contribute.md) to this repo.

 - Feedback is always welcome!